 Peer review forms the basis of funding decisions at CRUK.
 When you apply to us for research funding, your application will be taken through a thorough peer review assessment process.

 Depending on the funding you’ve applied for, this can include assessment by an expert review panel or an interview.
 Final funding decisions are made by our funding committees.

 In order to beat cancer sooner, we fund high quality research that aligns with our Research Strategy.
 Independent scientific experts in the research community make recommendations for funding in accordance with our strategy and within the budgets we set.

-We have over 40 funding opportunities, each of which fall under the remit of one of our expert funding committees.
+We have a range of funding opportunities, each of which fall under the remit of one of our expert funding committees.
 Our grants are awarded in open competition and only after all funding applications are scrutinised through scientific peer review by appropriately qualified experts.